weixian-zhang/Fuzzie/README.md

 Fuzzie is a simple Rest API and GraphQL fuzzing tool available as VSCode extension.
 The ability to fuzz test your Web APIs and GraphQL APIs directly in the IDE brings about several advantages:

-* fuzz tests made simple guided by an intuitive WebView in VSCode
+* fuzz tests guided by an intuitive WebView
 * the ability to fuzz test very early in the SDLC
 * Fuzzer in IDE allows developers to conveniently fuzz test anytime without prior knowledge of fuzzing